prmr/SoftwareDesign/modules/Module-01.md

 There will often be situations where we need to discuss various design problems and solutions that are too complex or inconvenient to describe using either source code or natural language.
 For this purpose we can use the [Unified Modeling Language](https://en.wikipedia.org/wiki/Unified_Modeling_Language), or UML.
-The UML consists in a modeling language roughly organized in terms of different *diagrams* that are a great way to illustrate different aspects of software without getting bogged down with all the details.
-They are also a language specialized for software design topic, a bit like musical notation is a language specialized for music.
-Try describing your favorite melody using only written English text: it's a similar idea with the UML.
+The UML consists in a modeling language roughly organized in terms of different types of *diagrams* that are a great way to illustrate different aspects of software without getting bogged down with all the details.
+They are also a language specialized for describing software design, a bit like musical notation is a language specialized for music.
+Try describing your favorite melody using only written English text: it's a similar idea with software.

 Different people use UML in different ways for different reasons.
 For example, UML can be used to produce formal design documentation in Waterfall-type development processes.
 Others use UML to describe enough of the software to be able to automatically generate the code from the models.
 In COMP 303 I use UML simply for *communicating ideas about design*.
 The models we produce in this course are not expected to be formal or automatically transformable into code.
 I also use the smallest subset of the modeling language possible to cover the course material.